 In February 2022, Russia commenced a military attack on Ukraine.
 The outbreak of hostilities between the two countries and the threat of wider-spread hostilities could have a severe adverse effect on the region and global economies, including significant negative impacts on the markets for certain securities and commodities, such as oil and natural gas.
 In addition, sanctions imposed on Russia by the United States and other countries, and any sanctions imposed in the future could have a significant adverse impact on the Russian economy and related markets.
 The price and liquidity of investments may fluctuate widely as a result of the conflict and related events.
 How long the armed conflict and related events will last cannot be predicted.
-These tensions and any related events, even beyond any direct exposure the Fund may have to issuers located in these countries.
+These tensions and any related events could have a significant impact on Fund performance and the value of Fund investments, even beyond any direct exposure the Fund may have to issuers located in these countries.

-Other economic challenges facing Europe include high levels of public debt, significant rates of unemployment, aging populations, mass migrations from the Middle East and Africa, and more recently, the Ukraine, and heavy regulation in certain economic sectors.
+Other economic challenges facing Europe include high levels of public debt, significant rates of unemployment, aging populations, mass migrations from the Middle East and

+Africa, and more recently, the Ukraine, and heavy regulation in certain economic sectors.
 European governments have taken unprecedented steps to respond to the economic crises and to boost growth in the region, which has increased the risk that regulatory uncertainty could negatively affect the Fund's investments.
 The ultimate effects of these events and other socio-political, geopolitical or public health issues are not known but could profoundly affect global economies and markets.
 The impact of these actions and events, especially if they occur in a disorderly fashion, is not clear, but could be significant and far-reaching.